r-json/Group-3_AI-Sperm-Analysis/MANUAL_COMMIT_GUIDE.md

 Complete deep learning pipeline for HuSHeM and SMIDS datasets with modern PyQt5 GUI application.
 Achieves 64.4% accuracy on HuSHeM and 81.5% accuracy on SMIDS using transfer learning.
-Academic project by Group 3, BSCS 3-1N, Polytechnic University of the Philippines."
+Academic project by Agarin, L., Rosel, A., & Sanchez, A., BSCS 2-1N, Polytechnic University of the Philippines."

 # 7. Set main branch and push
 git branch -M main